WHAT IS MOTIVATION?

-Your child gets that when their efforts create an inner joy.
+Your child gets this when their efforts create an inner joy.

-For instance, that happens when your child receives information about something they are interested in.
+For instance, it happens when your child receives information about something they are interested in.

 For me, it happens if I read about a subject I find interesting.
 Or if I am listening to a podcast that makes me want to read up on a topic.